laothomas01/CS108-FinalGameProject/README.md

   ## Downloading this repository
   - Type in the git bash terminal after choosing your current directory: Git clone <repository http>
   OR
-  - just download the zip and unpack it
+  - just download the zip, unpack it, and locate that folder in your GitHub Desktop App

   - Main branch: where we will push out the game and our finalized changes.
 Dont touch branch this unless your work has been finalized.
   - Your branch: where you will/can be making changes separate to the main branch